-Creating marketing content can feel like a never-ending task, especially if you have a small team.
+Creating effective marketing materials for your courses can feel like a never-ending task, especially if you have a small team.
 Marketing your classes with fresh and relevant content takes all of your resources.
 Yet there’s one valuable resource you might be overlooking—your instructors.
-They might not be marketing professionals, but they do have insight and knowledge that can help improve your marketing content.
+They may not be marketing experts, but they have a perspective worth exploring.

-Blogs improve your SEO, which makes your website and classes more likely to be discovered by students.
+Blogs improve your SEO, which makes your website and classes more likely to be discovered when students search online.
 Instructors can contribute blog posts about:

 - The classes they teach.
 They can offer first-hand information about how the course works, what it covers, and how students can succeed.

 - Their subject of expertise.
 Showcasing how much an instructor knows about the subject matter can help students feel confident that the class will be useful.

 - The instructor.
 Getting to know the instructor before class starts can help students connect with the course.

 Some instructors may not feel comfortable writing blog posts.
 You can still gather their insight by recording an interview with them.
 (You might even be able to reuse the video for the next tip.)
 Then, have someone on your marketing team turn that interview into a blog post.

 You can also use content from these blogs and interviews to create print materials like flyers and brochures.

 2. Feature Them in Video and Audio Recordings